 What does the future hold?

-Asset prices at historically expensive levels, inflation rising above expectations and the economy slowing is the worst possible predicament for the central bank.
+Asset prices are at historically expensive levels, inflation rising above expectations, and the economy slowing is the worst possible predicament for the central bank.
 With the U.S. 10-year government yield falling, the financial markets are predicting a slightly more pessimistic outcome.
 When the Fed do decide to taper this will likely strengthen the U.S. dollar and weaken asset prices as the yield curve starts to rise, and here lies another problem.
 With a $2 trillion dollar deficit per annum the central bank cannot then raise rates aggressively even if inflation does trend higher.
 With a 130% debt/GDP ratio they cannot afford investors to desert the bond market.

 The central banks are in a tight spot, and they know it.
 The financial markets are watching their every move and listening to their every word closely.